carlos-quintana/pomodoro-timer/README.md

 ![wordle banner](https://user-images.githubusercontent.com/102340968/163484323-d22dff92-91ed-4093-a8a4-d1eef0b1008e.png)
 # wordle-game
 ## Description
-Clone of the popular **Wordle** game, guess the five-letter word in six attempts or less.
+This is a clone of the popular **Wordle** game, where you have to guess the five-letter word in six attempts or less.

 This application was written in **TypeScript** and stylized with **SASS**.